sergiolibe/meeting-doctors-test/README.md

 # meeting-doctors-test

 Test from Meeting Doctors

 ## Installation

 First run

 ```bash
 composer install
 ```

-That will install Laravel and all dependencies, then you should rename the file **.env.example** to **.env**, and finalle you should run
+That will install Laravel and all dependencies, then you should rename the file **.env.example** to **.env**, and finally you should run

 ```bash
 php artisan key:generate